Adi9103/Blackjack-Old/README.md

 # Blackjack
-This is an old program created in Python.
+This is an old program created in Python that was written in 2017.
+It will be modernized very soon.
 It is a functional program that is shows the capabilites of Python.
 ### Usage
 After running the program, follow the instructions.
 Ex: